MyEtherWallet/etherwallet/README.md

 ### Purpose

-MyEtherWallet was created because many users were having immense trouble setting up the ethereum client on their computers.
-Therefore, we am planning to implement following features to the browser-based wallet.
+MyEtherWallet was created because many users were having immense trouble setting up the command-line ethereum client on their computers.
+Therefore, created this browser-based GUI wallet to...
 - Bulk generate wallets
 - Import client wallet files and presale wallet files.
 - Generate transactions from the imported wallet files